Dev1an/eID-Reader/README.md

 # eID-Reader

+**English**

-A macOS application to view and save information from Belgian electronic ID cards also known as (beID or belgian eID) without the need to install additional drivers or java software.
+A macOS application to read information from Belgian electronic ID cards (also known as beID or belgian eID) without the need to install additional drivers or java software.

+Following information is available:
+- Profile picture
+- First and last name
+- Sex
+- Place of birth and birthday
+- Home address (textual and visual using maps)
+- Identification number of the National Register
+- Card number
+- Validity period

+All information can be saved and/or printed.

+The application runs in an App Sandbox (without internet connection) and is open source.
+So you can be sure that it does not leak confidential information to any party.

+**Nederlands**

+Met deze kaartlezer kan je eenvoudig de informatie van een Belgische identiteitskaart uitlezen.
+Er is geen driver of java vereist.

+Volgende informatie is beschikbaar:
+- Profielfoto
+- Naam, Achternaam
+- Geslacht
+- Geboorteplaats, -datum
+- Woonplaats (tekstueel en via kaarten)
+- Rijksregisternummer
+- Kaartnummer
+- Geldigheidsperiode van de kaart
+- Afhaallocatie

+Alle informatie kan opgeslagen en/of afgedrukt worden.

+Deze applicatie maakt gebruik van Apples "App Sandbox" technologie, heeft geen netwerktoegang en is volledig open source.
+Je kan er dus zeker van zijn dat het geen vertrouwelijke informatie doorgeeft (of lekt) aan andere partijen.

 ![screenshot](screenshot.png)